fetchai/agents-aea/docs/quickstart.md

 ``` bash
 aea add skill fetchai/echo:0.1.0
 ```
-This copies the `fetchai/echo:0.1.0` skill code containing the "behaviours", and "handlers" into the skill, ready to run.
+This copies the `fetchai/echo:0.1.0` skill code containing the "behaviours", and "handlers" into the project, ready to run.
 The identifier of the skill `fetchai/echo:0.1.0` consists of the name of the author of the skill, followed by the skill name and its version.
 </details>